EleutherAI/poll_website_demo/README.md

 static also has a bunch of junk found in the html5 boilerplate in case you want it.
 You can replace the favicon.ico if wanted.

+jquery is included in the template if you want to use it - just write javascript in the templates you use.
+To serve react I'd probably build a separate react pipeline and just copy the output of build and serve it up using a flask endpoint (unless there's something better out there I haven't used yet).

+I pulled this application from something else I wrote and left the print and excel buttons in case we ever want to do exporting stuff.